 For most workers, public holidays mean a day off work with pay to share with family and friends in celebration of significant cultural, social or religious occasions.
-In the retail and fast food industries, especially, if only it were that straight forward!
+In the retail and fast food industries, if only it were that straight forward!

 Because many retailers and fast food operators have high levels of part-time and casual employment and most shops elect to open for trade on some public holidays, it is often more complex.

-Unlike many other industries where their businesses or offices close on public holidays (think about head offices, the stock market and public offices), many retailers and fast food operators elect to open on these days, where they are allowed.
+Unlike many other industries where businesses or offices close on public holidays (think about head offices, the stock market and public offices), many retailers and fast food operators elect to open on these days, where they are allowed.

 For most retail, fast food and warehouse workers your rights on public holidays – whether you can be required to work and what you should be paid – are determined by the interaction of at least three State and Federal laws in conjunction with your Award or Agreement.
 And some times, even when the day is not a publicly recognised public holiday, your Agreement may specify that you are entitled to treat that day as a public holiday, for example when there are “substituted” public holidays.